Saint Luke’s Cancer Specialists provide early detection, expert diagnosis, personalized treatment options, and survivorship support to every patient.

 When facing a pancreatic cancer diagnosis, you want an experienced team on your side.
 Saint Luke’s is the only cancer program in Kansas City to be nationally recognized as an NPF Pancreatic Cancer Center by the National Pancreas Foundation.
-Our care team includes leading experts in medical and radiation oncology, surgery, immunotherapy, and genomics.
+This designation is reserved for programs that specialize in the multidisciplinary treatment of pancreatic cancer.
+Our care team includes leading experts in medical and radiation oncology, surgery, and precision oncology.
 They work together to customize a treatment plan tailored to your unique needs.

 What Is Pancreatic Cancer?